Deadline to register to vote in the November midterm elections is October 22, 2018.

 Only 54 percent of women in California are registered to vote (which is in the bottom third of U.S. states) and of that group only 45 percent turned out to vote in the 2016 election.

 Last year, the Women’s March broke records across the nation as droves of Americans came together to mark the beginning of a national movement.
-This year, Women’s March Bay Area takes to the streets once more to fight for women's rights, human rights, social and environmental justice, and to encourage participation in 2018 midterm elections.
+This year, Women’s March Bay Area takes to the streets once more to fight for women's rights, human rights, social and environmental justice, and to encourage participation in the 2018 midterm elections on November 6, 2018.

 Here’s where you can take action in a few easy steps: